 Sheffield University Management School

-After completing his MBA at the University of Nottingham, in 2007, Jamie joined the Unipart Group - a leading UK-based supply chain, logistics and manufacturing organisation - as a lean management consultant and facilitator.
+After a career in manufacturing and operations management, Jamie completed his MBA at The University of Nottingham (2007) and joined the Unipart Group, an international supply chain, logistics and manufacturing organisation, as a process management consultant and facilitator.

-In 2009, he joined Sheffield Hallam University, UK, as Senior Lecturer in Operations and Supply Chain Management and also taking up the role of Executive MBA Course Leader.
+In 2009, Jamie joined Sheffield Business School as Senior Lecturer in Operations and Supply Chain Management, also taking up the role of Executive MBA Course Leader.

-Since 2012, Jamie has enjoyed the privilege of serving as a Non-Executive Director and Advisory Council member of The Case Centre, at Cranfield University, UK.
+Since 2012, Jamie has also served as a Non-Executive Director and Advisory Council member of The Case Centre, at Cranfield University, UK.

-Jamie joined the University of Sheffield in 2018 as a Doctoral Associate in Strategy where he divides his time between teaching Strategic Management and his doctoral research.
+Jamie joined the University of Sheffield in 2018 as a Doctoral Associate in the Department of Enterprise, Strategy, and International Business, where he divides his time between his research and teaching.